Q: How soon after my baby is born should I schedule my newborn session?

 A: The professional lab I use is MPix.
 You order from my website, they print and they mail products straight to you!

 **When purchasing prints, please double check how it will be cropped.
 A 4x6 is more rectangular in shape as compared to an 8x10 which is more squared so please be aware that some edges may be cut off depending on what size you order.
-I always crop mine to a 5x7 which is right in the middle of the others when it comes to proportions.
 You have the option of cropping it yourself as well during checkout.

 There is also the option to put your pictures on items such as greeting cards, calendars, iPhone covers, ornaments, mugs and much more!